Section 3 — Course and subject requirements

 (9) where otherwise necessary to protect the legal interests and obligations of the University.

 3.9.3 In cases where the University exercises, or wishes to exercise, its right under Rules 3.9.2(2) or 3.9.2(8), the student shall be given sufficient notice and the opportunity to consent or object to such use of the student’s work.
-Notice to the student is deemed sufficient whether contained in the subject outline or by way of an individual written notice if it provides notice of the intended period of retention of the student’s work; notice of the specific Rule 3.9.2 purpose, or purposes, for which the work may be retained; notice and details of any particular exhibition, publication or promotion; and the opportunity and mechanism to consent or object to the use of the student’s work.
+Notice to the student is deemed sufficient whether contained in the subject information or by way of an individual written notice if it provides notice of the intended period of retention of the student’s work; notice of the specific Rule 3.9.2 purpose, or purposes, for which the work may be retained; notice and details of any particular exhibition, publication or promotion; and the opportunity and mechanism to consent or object to the use of the student’s work.

 3.9.4 In cases where a student objects to the retention of an item of work for any purpose, and the University still wishes to exercise its right to retain the work, the student’s objection shall be referred to the Responsible Academic Officer or Dean of the relevant faculty for resolution.